Last updated on .

 Scenic Drive

 Many visitors start and finish at the visitor center but there is more to see.
-Two hiking trails in the desert and a scenic drive are located in the park.
+Five hiking trails in the desert and a scenic drive are located in the park.
 We arrived late and didn’t have enough time to hike so we took the scenic drive.
 There were some spectacular views from the very top of the hill.
 Just be careful driving.
 It’s a gravel road that can be narrow and steep and is about five miles one way.

 Scenic drive at Fossil Butte National Monument, Wyoming